NeerBhardwaj/neerbhardwaj.github.io/_pages/teaching.md

 * TA Mentor, Fall 2018
   : Advised 5 graduate students though their first semester of teaching.<br> Co-organized the annual departmental TA orientation.

-A <a href="http://neerbhardwaj.github.io/images/Merit.jpg" target="_blank">class picture</a> with my last batch at UIUC!